 Good things happen when you...
 Get Involved!

-The Lake Champlain Chapter of Trout Unlimited will provide scholarships for interested young men and women 11 to 17 years old to attend DEC’s popular summer camp program.
+The Lake Champlain Chapter of Trout Unlimited provides scholarships for interested young men and women 11 to 17 years old to attend DEC’s popular summer camp program.
 The camps, located at Camp Colby, Pack Forest, DeBruce and Rushford provide a great opportunity to learn more about the environment and have fun in the summer.
 Campers enjoy a week of summer fun and conservation education conducted by DEC’s well-qualified counselors.
 The scholarships pay all costs to attend.
 Parents provide transportation to and from the camps for the one-week sessions which are conducted in July and August.
+For more information contact:

 HOBY - Hugh O'Brien Youth Leadership Conference

 Whitehall pays for one tenth grade student to attend this conference every spring.
-Up to two other tenth grade students can attend at their own expense.
+Up to three other tenth grade students can attend at their own expense.
+The cost is $395.

 HOBY Advanced Leadership Institute